 ShowerMiser Water Saving recirculator is a part of the new shower system.
 It simply connects to your shower outlet.
 By flipping a small lever, you are able to redirect the cold water from the shower that would normally go down the drain, back into the fresh water tank.
-With its unique and patented color-change ability, will notify you in under 4 seconds (at normal room temperatures) that hot water has arrived.
+With its unique and patented color-change ability, when connected to city water.
+This will cause the fresh water tank to overflow.

+will notify you in under 4 seconds (at normal room temperatures) that hot water has arrived.
 Once the hot water is present, just flip the lever back to the showerhead and you have hot water ready to go.
 (Blue button above the single handle faucet)